 |Vacuum all areas thoroughly.
 Put clean woolens away in sealed containers.
 Check stored food products and spices for infestations, and dispose of infested material.
 Store all herbs, spices, and dried food products in airtight containers.
 Check for dead mice, old bee or hornet nests, etc., in wall voids or attic.
 These beetles feed on dead insects and dead animals.|

-Sawtoothed Grain Beetles: 1/10 inch, narrow, brown, 6 saw-like projections on each side of thorax (middle section of body), found in pantry, garage, any room in house where grain, dried fruit or bird seed may be stored.
+Sawtoothed Grain Beetles: 1/10 inch, narrow, brown, 6 saw-like projections on each side of the thorax (middle section of the body), found in pantry, garage, any room in the house where grain, dried fruit, or birdseed may be stored.

-Rice/Granary Weevils: 1/8 - 1/4 inch, narrow, reddish brown to black, distinct snout.
+Rice/Granary Weevils: 1/8 - 1/4 inch, narrow, reddish-brown to black, distinct snout.
 Rice weevil has 4 faint reddish to yellowish marks on wing covers (elytra).
-Found in room in house where whole and processed grain and grain products are stored.
-Rice weevils attracted to light and can fly; granary weevils cannot fly.
+Found in the room in the house where whole and processed grain and grain products are stored.
+Rice weevils are attracted to light and can fly; granary weevils cannot fly.

 Vacuum adult beetles.
 Locate infestation and dispose of infested material.

 |Pillbugs and Sowbugs: 1/2 - 3/4 inch long, segmented, gray, oval some roll up into a ball.
 Usually found near the ground-level door.||Prevent entry into home.
 Weather-strip doors and new thresholds.
 Need moist environments, die quickly indoors.|